Saravananx24187721/Data-Mining-Machine-Learning-/README.txt

 Processing Steps
 ----------------

-Step 1: Data Loading and Initial Analysis
+Step 1: Data Loading and Initial Analysis.
 - Loaded 4 CSV files with different encodings
 - Dataset sizes range from 34,708 to 2,225,404 records
 - Columns range from 18 to 54 features per dataset